httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   iYllu7BNNyealdVLvRwEmTHWXvJwew==:
 ~~~

-Since `Representation-Digest` is a Dictionary, it can contain multiple
+The `sf-dictionary` syntax, can
-`dict-members`.
-This could be used, for example, to attach multiple digests
+be used, for example, to attach multiple digests
 calculated using different hashing algorithms in order to support a population
 of endpoints with different or evolving capabilities.
 Such an approach could
 support transitions away from weaker algorithms (see {{algorithm-agility}}).